 - 4.1 The Gender Representation on Public Boards (Scotland) Act was passed in 2018 requiring boards to appoint in the interest of achieving 50% women members where there are two or more equally suitable candidates, one of whom is a woman, for a non-executive vacancy. - 4.2 GCRB has adhered to the new legislation in all of its recruitment activity.
-The recent recruitment round has resulted in a shift away from the optimum balance to a 30%/70% balance of women to men in the non-executive membership of the Board.
-This was on the basis that the three candidates chosen (one woman, two men) were judged unanimously by the recruitment panel to be the three best-qualified candidates for the roles. - 4.3 The three other new appointments in 2020-21 two Student Members and one Staff Member were made on the basis of election processes.
-All three are women. - 4.4 Other equalities data is retained (anonymised) when new GCRB Board Members are appointed, but is not currently collected by Scottish Government1.
+The recent recruitment round has resulted in a move towards the optimum balance to a 40%/60% balance of women to men in the non-executive membership of the Board (compared with 30%/70% in 2021-22).
+This was on the basis that the three candidates chosen (two women, one man) were judged unanimously by the recruitment panel to be the three best-qualified candidates for the roles. - 4.3 The two other new appointments in 2021-22 two Student Members were made on the basis of election processes.
+Both are women. - 4.4 Other equalities data is retained (anonymised) when new GCRB Board Members are appointed, but is not currently collected by Scottish Government.